Olde English pub in San Francisco area calls closing time after 57 years

+(This November 20 story corrects first paragraph to say “Berkeley, California” instead of “San Francisco”; adds “popcorn” in fifth paragraph.)

-(Reuters) - An Olde English pub that once hosted poets and intellectuals of San Francisco’s free speech movement will shut down for good this month, with hopes of bringing the same spirit elsewhere after the pandemic.
+(Reuters) - An Olde English pub that once hosted poets and intellectuals of Berkeley, California’s free speech movement will shut down for good this month, with hopes of bringing the same spirit elsewhere after the pandemic.

 The Albatross Pub in Berkeley, founded in 1964 at the height of Beatlemania, has been unable to open since March.
 Without an outdoor space or a kitchen, the Albatross - a popular haunt with students and professors from the nearby university - has had to stay shut under local COVID-19 restrictions.